-During the summer to early fall (mid-June to mid-October) work on the leases will be reduced with two helicopter-supported diamond drills operating on the FI-HI-Ki leases.
-Two helicopter-supported drills may work with one on each of the NITE and BIG leases.
+During the summer to early fall (mid-June to mid-October) work on the leases will be reduced with two helicopter-supported diamond drills operating on the FI-Ki-Shorty (formerly known as Hi) leases.
+Two helicopter-supported drills may work on the NITE and BIG leases.

-Drilling may also take place on the THOR lease during the summer.
-It is anticipated that this work will be conducted out of a smaller, helicopter-supported drill camp that will be established on the lease for that purpose; capable of accommodating 16 persons.
-Mobilization of camp and fuel by fixed wing aircraft on skis will likely take place in the early spring of 2023 before break-up.
+Drilling may also take place on the ECHO (formerly known as THOR) lease during the summer.
+It is anticipated that this work will be conducted out of a smaller, helicopter-supported drill camp that will be established on the lease for that purpose; capable of accommodating 20 persons.
+Mobilization of camp and fuel by fixed wing aircraft on skis may take place in the early spring of 2023 before break-up.
 Campsite, fuel cache, and proposed drill area locations are illustrated on Figure 6.
 Fuel cached at the THOR campsite will total a maximum of 50 drums of Jet-B, 50 drums of diesel, 3 drums of regular gasoline at any one time.
-Water for the camp will be drawn from Tanco Lake; for drilling from the unnamed lake labelled T2 in Figure 5 and possibly from lake T3.
+Water for the camp will be drawn from Tanco Lake (T1); for drilling water will be sourced from either Tanco Lake or from the unnamed lake labelled T2 in Figure 5 and possibly from lake T3.

 Figure 5.
-Areas for proposed drilling, camp, and fuel cache, THOR lease
+Areas for proposed drilling, camp, and fuel cache, EHCO lease

 In addition, surface saw-cut channel sampling will be conducted on outcropping exposures of the pegmatite dykes.
-The channel samples will be located at 100 metres intervals crossing the dykes along the fence lines of the drill holes.
+The channel samples will be located at 100 metres intervals crossing the dykes along the fence or section lines of the drill holes.
 The channels will be cut with gas powered cut-off saws equipped with circular saw blades fitted with diamonds for cutting rock.
 Channels will be approximately 7 centimetres wide and 10 centimetres deep.
 Samples collected from the channels will be shipped out for lithium analysis.
 Results will be used in conjunction with the results from drill core to estimate lithium resource for the dykes.
-Furthermore, at selected sites on some of the dykes trenches may be blasted out to obtain samples of less than one tonne.
+Furthermore, at selected sites on some of the dykes, trenches may be blasted out to obtain samples of less than one tonne.
 These samples will be used for metallurgical studies on the recovery of lithium minerals from the dykes and in support of preliminary economic analyses for mine development.